hwxi/hwxi.github.io/TEACHING/README.md

 ### Grading Policy

 First and foremost, if you feel that your work is not fairly graded, please raise your concern to me ASAP.
-If you don't, then I could tell.
+If you don't, then I could not tell.

 If you are not sure about what is being asked to do, please seek clarification on the Piazza page.

+1. You receive 10 bonus points for submitting each assignment on time.

-1. For a programming task, your implementation must compile and pass a given test in order for you to receive *any* credit.
+2. For a programming task, your implementation must compile and pass a given test in order for you to receive *any* credit.

-2. You can fix bugs in your code and submit for re-grading.
+3. You can fix bugs in your code and submit for re-grading.
 There is an automatic 20% deduction of credit for each re-grading.
 For instance, if you earned 100 points on a re-grading, you would actually be credited with 80 points.
 A request needs to be explicitly made if